eprbell/rp2/docs/developer_guide.md

 * `.pylintrc`: Pylint configuration;
 * `README.md`: documentation entry point;
 * `requirements.txt`: standard Python dependency file;
-* `resources/`: spreadsheet templates that are used by the standard plugins;
 * `src/rp2`: RP2 code, including classes for transactions, gains, tax engine, balances, logger, ODS parser, etc.;
-* `src/plugin/output/`: output generator plugins;
+* `src/rp2/plugin/output/`: output generator plugins;
+* `src/rp2/plugin/output/data/`: spreadsheet templates that are used by the standard output plugins;
-* `stubs/`: RP2 relies on the pyexcel-ezodf library, which doesn't have typing information, so it is added here;
+* `src/stubs/`: RP2 relies on the pyexcel-ezodf library, which doesn't have typing information, so it is added here;
-* `test/`: unit tests.
+* `tests/`: unit tests.

 ## Plugin Development
 RP2 has a plugin architecture for output generators, which makes it extensible for new use cases.
 Writing a new plugin is quite easy: the [8949 form generator](../plugin/output/mock_8949_us.py) is a simple example, the [RP2 report generator](../plugin/output/rp2_report.py) is more comprehensive.